 For the dressing:

-- Silken tofu: Makes the dressing creamy without added oil while adding plant-based protein.
+- Silken tofu: makes the dressing smooth and creamy while adding protein

 See the printable recipe card below for quantities.